El Escorial: Collecting process

-Before his death, Philip II left in his last will a pension for the Escorial Library, to ensure that it would still be able to acquire new volumes.
+Philip II left in his will a pension for the Escorial Library, to ensure that it would still be able to acquire new volumes.

 Philip III continued his father's policy of protection and enrichment of the library, even though he was not theologically inclined.
-In addition to continuing the search for, and purchase of, especially valuable and old books, he promulgated a new decree, according to which the library of El Escorial ought to receive a copy of every book published inside the Empire.
-Of course, the orders of continuing to search for books for the library were still in place.
-Arias Montano donated a large number of original Hebrew manuscripts, and Admiral Luis Fajardo brought back the complete Zaydani library captured during his wars with the Sultan Muley Zidán.
+In addition to continuing the search for, and purchase of, especially valuable and old books, he promulgated a new decree, according to which the library of El Escorial was to receive a copy of every book published inside the empire.
+During his reign the orders of continuing to search for books for the library were still in place.
+Arias Montano donated a large number of original Hebrew manuscripts, and Admiral Luis Fajardo brought back the complete Zaydani library captured during his wars with Sultan Muley Zidán.

 The library reached its peak under Philip IV.
 In 1671 a great fire destroyed 5280 codices; the main hall, in which the printed books were kept, was saved.
 Among the most important losses were the Concilios visigóticos and the Historia natural de las Indias (Natural History of the Indies), a 19-volume encyclopedia on biology and botany by Francisco Hernández de Toledo.
 After the fire, the priest Antonio de San José spent over 25 years reclassifying and taking inventories of the surviving copies.
 His list of surviving books counted 45,000.
 Shortly after, as the Habsburg dynasty came to its end and the Bourbons took the throne after the War of the Spanish Succession, a further loss took place, as the Bourbon kings reversed the trend of acquiring books for the library and instead proceeded to take books to send to France or to their own libraries.

 Currently, the library has over 40,000 volumes.
 The library includes many important illuminated manuscripts, such as the Ottonian Golden Gospels of Henry III (1045–46).
-The only known copy of the Kitab al-I'tibar, a 12th-century Syrian autobiography, was discovered there in the 19th century.
+The only known copy of the Kitab al-I'tibar, a 12th-century Syrian autobiography, was found there in the 19th century.

 The reliquaries

 Following a rule approved by the Council of Trent dealing with the veneration of saints, Philip II donated to the monastery one of the largest reliquaries in all of Catholic Christendom.
-The collection consists of some 7,500 relics, which are stored in 570 sculpted reliquaries designed by Juan de Herrera, with most being constructed by the artisan Juan de Arfe Villafañe.
+The collection consists of some 7,500 relics, which are stored in 570 sculpted reliquaries designed by Juan de Herrera, with most being constructed by the artisan Juan de Arphe y Villafañe.
 These reliquaries are found in highly varied forms (heads, arms, pyramidal cases, coffers, etc.) and are distributed throughout the monastery, with the most important being concentrated in the basilica.

+In the basilica, the relics are kept within two altarpieces, with the door panels painted by Federico Zuccari.
+Within the altarpiece depicting the "Annunciation") are relics of female saints; its companion includes the relics of male saints.